realityexpander/How_to_program_from_ground_up/04-DataStructures.md

       >   - https://www.youtube.com/watch?v=2gIxbTn7GSc

 ### Characters/Letters are usually represented in ASCII (1 byte) or Unicode(1 or more bytes) <a name="characters"></a>
+  - ### BIG IDEA - Characters are just numbers that represent letters and symbols.

   - ASCII is a 1 byte (8 bit) representation of the most common letters and symbols.
   - Unicode is a 1 or more bytes representation of all the letters and symbols in all the world's languages.

 ### Need to Represent Something else?
+  - ### BIG IDEA - Bits can represent anything!

   - Numbers and Characters are the most common things to represent in memory, but anything can be represented in memory
   - Colors, Sounds, Images, Videos, Programs, Documents, etc.
   - Anything that can be represented as a series of values can be represented in memory.
-  - For example, images are usually represented as a series of "pixels" or "picture elements" which are a series of "colors" which are a series of "numbers" that represent the red, green, and blue values of the color.
+  - For example, images are usually represented as a series of "pixels" or "picture elements" which are a series of "color values" that represent the red, green, and blue brightness levels when combined to create a color.
-  - 01010101 could represents votes of 8 people, or 8 switch settings, or the connected status of 8 different sensors.
+  - `01010101` could represents votes of 8 people, or 8 switch settings, or some kind of status for 8 different sensors.
   - The same eight bits can represent many different things, it's just a matter of how humans want to interpret the meaning of the bits.

 ## Common Data Structures used in Programming
   - ### BIG IDEA — Giving names to common ways of representing data in memory makes it easier for people to communicate with each other about what the data represents.

   - These various ways of representing things is called "type"
   - Types consist of the various representations of data in memory:
     - numbers.